 In 1986, Mr. Rudovsky was a recipient of the MacArthur Foundation Fellowship (“Genious Award”) for his work in Criminal Justice.
 He has also been awarded the Judge Gerald F. Flood Award for Public Interest Accomplishments by the Philadelphia Bar Foundation, the ACLU Civil Liberties Life-Time Achievements Award, and the Cesare Beccaria Award for Contributions to Criminal Justice.

-Professor Schlanger is the court-appointed monitor for a statewide settlement dealing with deaf prisoners in Kentucky, and she serves on the Department of Homeland Security's Advisory Committee on Family Residential Centers.
-She took a two-year leave from the University in 2010 and 2011, serving as the presidentially appointed Officer for Civil Rights and Civil Liberties at the U.S. Department of Homeland Security.
-As the head of civil rights and civil liberties for DHS, she was the Secretary's lead advisor on civil rights and civil liberties issues; in that capacity, she testified before Congress; chaired the Privacy, Civil Rights, and Civil Liberties Subcommittee of the federal Information Sharing Environment's Information Sharing and Access Interagency Policy Committee; chaired the Interagency Coordinating Council on Emergency Preparedness and Individuals with Disabilities; served on the first U.S. Delegation to the U.N.
-Universal Periodic Review; and met with community leaders and groups across America to ensure that their perspectives regarding civil rights and homeland security were considered in the Department's policy process.
+In 2010 and 2011, Professor Schlanger was on leave, serving as the presidentially appointed Officer for Civil Rights and Civil Liberties at the U.S. Department of Homeland Security (DHS).
+As the head of civil rights and civil liberties for DHS, she was the secretary's lead adviser on civil rights and civil liberties issues.
+In that capacity, she testified before Congress; chaired the Privacy, Civil Rights, and Civil Liberties Subcommittee of the federal Information Sharing Environment's Information Sharing and Access Interagency Policy Committee; chaired the Interagency Coordinating Council on Emergency Preparedness and Individuals with Disabilities; served on the first U.S. delegation to the UN Universal Periodic Review; and met with community leaders and groups across America to ensure that their perspectives regarding civil rights and homeland security were considered in the Department's policy process.

-Professor Schlanger earned her J.D. from Yale in 1993.
-She served as law clerk for Justice Ruth Bader Ginsburg of the U.S. Supreme Court from 1993 to 1995.
+Professor Schlanger earned her JD from Yale in 1993.
+While there, she served as book reviews editor of the Yale Law Journal and received the Vinson Prize for excellence in clinical casework.
+She then served as a law clerk for Justice Ruth Bader Ginsburg of the U.S. Supreme Court from 1993 to 1995.
 From 1995 to 1998, she was a trial attorney in the U.S. Department of Justice Civil Rights Division, where she worked to remedy civil rights abuses by prison and police departments and earned two Division Special Achievement awards.
-Schlanger, a leading authority on civil rights issues and civil and criminal detention, served on the Vera Institute’s blue ribbon Commission on Safety and Abuse in America's Prisons; she worked as an advisor on the development of proposed national standards implementing the Prison Rape Elimination Act, and testified before the Prison Rape Elimination Commission.
-She also served as the reporter for the American Bar Association’s revision of its Standards on the Treatment of Prisoners.

 Philip Desgranges is a senior staff attorney at the New York Civil Liberties Union, where he focuses on statewide civil rights and civil liberties impact litigation.
 He is lead counsel in V.W. v.
 Conway, No. 9:16-CV-1150, 2017 WL 696808, a case challenging the solitary confinement of 16- and 17-year-old juveniles in a Syracuse jail, and counsel in Peoples v.
 Annucci, No. 1:11-CV-2694, a case challenging the use of solitary confinement in New York’s prison system.
 Desgranges is also the Chair of the Civil Rights Committee of the New York City Bar Association, and is a member of the City Bar’s Task Force on Mass Incarceration.